What is BGSS?

 Stage One focused on 1) gathering public input on the BGSS via this web page and 2) targeted stakeholder briefings.
 CPW staff discussed BGSS, including possible changes, at several stakeholder meetings, including at the Colorado Sportsperson’s Roundtable, regional sportsperson’s caucuses, and stakeholder organization board meetings.

-Stage Two will focus on hosting both virtual and in-person public meetings throughout the state to help inform the 2025-2029 BGSS.
+Stage Two focused on hosting both virtual and in-person public meetings throughout the state to help inform the 2025-2029 BGSS.

 How can I learn more and share my opinion/public comment?